-9. We’ve all been secretly furious when asked to do icebreakers at staff meetings.
+23. We’ve all rolled our eyes when asked to do icebreakers at staff meetings.

-“Would it be inappropriate to write IHATEPD on a vanity nameplate?
+“Would it be inappropriate to write ‘IHATEPD’ on my vanity nameplate?
 Asking for a friend.”

-14. We’ve all secretly wondered what other jobs we could do with a teaching degree.
+27. We’ve all wondered what other jobs we could do with a teaching degree.

 “I could be a truck driver.
 Just me.
 Driving along.
 No one calling my name a million times a day.
 Just me.
 Listening to the radio.
 Or not.
 I could just sit in complete silence and drive.”

 28. We’ve all behaved just as badly during a faculty meeting as our students do in class.